Groups in Tuqqi are centralized, flexible workspaces that organize teams, tasks, and information to make collaboration easy and effective.

 This is where you configure the group’s identity and structure.

-Name & Description – Clearly define what the group is for.
+Title & Description – Clearly define what the group is for.

 Cover Image – Add a visual to help users recognize the group easily.

 Displayed Views – Control which of the above views are available to members.
+To learn more about the different view click here.

 Working Time – Set the operating hours/days to improve scheduling accuracy.

-2. Access Level (Privacy Settings)
+2. Privacy Level

 A group has two basic access levels: